-BC Space Gallery, Laguna Beach celebrates its 40 year anniversary as a contemporary fine art photography gallery on April 1, 2013.
+BC Space Gallery, Laguna Beach opened as a contemporary fine art photography gallery on April 1, 1973.
 In 2010, to commemorate the venue's nearly four decades long history, an exhibition [BC Space: Mything in Action] was held at California State University, Fullerton's Grand Central Art Center, Santa Ana.

 The show featured artwork by 45 artists who exhibited at the gallery over the years.
 These artists helped BC move forward in its mission to define and exhibit contemporary fine art photography while provoking our opinions and understanding of sex, politics, economics, war, race relations, environmental concerns and other controversial issues.